Posted: 2 months ago

 2022: Neil Brand

 For 2022, the club aimed for a higher-profile player and signed Neil Brand, who came with an impressive CV as a South African Test cricketer.
 However, his tenure at North Down was overshadowed by a lack of engagement with the broader club.
 Brand spent much of his time traveling to England to play as a sub for extra income, showing little interest in youth development or the wider club.
-His agents eventually dropped him due to unprofessional behavior.

 2023: Andile Mogakane / Naushad Shaikh